Alexandrufanu/ggc/README.md

 # GGC (Github Gist Client)

 Welcome to our GitHub Gist Client website!
-We offer a simple and convenient way to browse and share gists on GitHub.
+We offer a simple and convenient way to browse gists GitHub.

-Our site allows you to search for gists by username, language, or keyword, and you can view the gists in their original format.

-With our site, you can easily discover new gists and share them with others.

 The project can be launched with "npm start", but it needs a ".env" file that has a variable REACT_APP_GITHUB_AUTH that contains a githb API key

 Possible impovements:
 -Color scheme